-Whether you are grappling with the impact of COVID-19, raising capital, incentivising your staff, entering into a licence or other contract, protecting your intellectual property or preparing to sell your company, we can help you navigate relevant legal and other risks.
+Whether you are raising capital, incentivising your staff, entering into a licence, protecting your intellectual property or preparing to sell your life sciences business, we can help you navigate the relevant legal and other risks.

-Companies in this space usually require ongoing protection of their patents as well as trade marks, copyright, databases and other intellectual property rights.
-Our patent service can deliver solutions that are sensitive to your goals, budgets and strategy and are complemented by advice on contractual, employment law, tax and insurance considerations.
+- Companies in this space usually require ongoing protection of their trade marks, copyright, databases and other intellectual property rights, as well as their patents.
+Our Intellectual Property and Trademarks teams can deliver solutions that are sensitive to your goals, budgets and strategy and are complemented by advice on contractual, employment law, tax and insurance considerations.

-Manufacturers of medical devices will need to consider the more stringent obligations being introduced by the EU Medical Device Regulation.
+- Manufacturers of medical devices will need to consider the more stringent obligations introduced under the EU Medical Device Regulation.

 - Any transactions in this area are likely to involve detailed legal due diligence, warranties and negotiation of how risks should be allocated.

 We have experience advising on all these matters for life sciences businesses and their investors, helping our clients to pre-empt and find solutions to the commercial and legal challenges that they face.

 Our life sciences experience